torbsd/torbsd.github.io/projects.md

 ###[Porting Targets for PETs](porting-pets.html)###

 Over the past several years, a proliferation of open source applications seek to replace mainstream, proprietary services, with an eye on privacy and/or anonymity. __TDP__ maintains a list of dozens of PETs (privacy enhancing technologies) and their status on each of the BSD porting systems.
-Some have already been ported to one or more BSDs, others should be considered, while others might require a complete reworking.
+Some have already been ported to one or more BSDs, others should be considered, while others might require a complete reworking if not avoided completely.

 ###[Quick-and-Dirty Static Reports](dirty-stats.html)###